hygoni/mm-book/Initialization/mm_init.md

 And there are tons of initializations codes like ACPI, SMP, tracing, cgroups, ACPI, ... etc.
 We'll get buried in the code if we analyze all of them.
 I tried to explain what is important in terms of memory management.

-In this page, we're not explain all details here.
-We'll take a look what memblock, buddy, slab, vmalloc, ... etc are.
+In this page, I do not explain all details here.
+Later we'll take a look at memblock, buddy, slab, vmalloc, ... etc.

 ## start_kernel()